auroraGPT-ANL/MCQ-and-SFT-code/HELSINKI_NVIDIA_SETUP.md

 # Source conda setup manually
 source /cm/shared/apps/conda/etc/profile.d/conda.sh

+# set PYTHONPATH for MCQ pipeline at MCQ-and-SFT-code
+export PYTHONPATH="$HOME/MCQ-and-SFT-code:$HOME/YOUR_PATH/MCQ-and-SFT-code/src${PYTHONPATH:+:$PYTHONPATH}"
 ```

 > The `module load conda` makes the Conda executable available.
 > The `source` command enables `conda activate`.
+> The $PYTHONPATH is needed for the mcq pipleine modules.
+Edit the *YOUR_PATH* portion to match your
+path on the NVIDIA cluster, where $HOME is already included (/home/tpc-user).
+If you cloned the
+MCQ repo in your home directory then remove "/YOUR\_PATH" from the export command:

+export PYTHONPATH="$HOME/MCQ-and-SFT-code:$HOME/MCQ-and-SFT-code/src${PYTHONPATH:+:$PYTHONPATH}"

+If you created a
+subdirectory, e.g., "MyCode" (/home/tpc-user/MyCode) then "YOUR\_PATH" is "MyCode" thus your export
+should be:

+export PYTHONPATH="$HOME/MCQ-and-SFT-code:$HOME/MyCode/MCQ-and-SFT-code/src${PYTHONPATH:+:$PYTHONPATH}"

 ---